-He is currently instructed in the Undercover Policing Inquiry, and the Police Overtime Claims Litigation concerning payments to CHIS handlers and undercover officers.
+He is currently instructed in the Undercover Policing Inquiry and as junior Counsel to the Jermaine Baker Inquiry, the Fishmongers’ Hall Inquests, and the Inquest into the death of Sudesh Amman in the Streatham Terror Attack.
 He recently acted as junior Counsel to the Chief Coroner in the Westminster Bridge and Palace Inquests, the London Bridge Inquests.

 Before joining 5 Essex Court, Aaron served as a Special Constable in the Metropolitan Police Service from 2009 to 2014, spending the last 18 months leading a team as a Special Sergeant in Westminster.
 He has a first-hand understanding of operational policing, both as a constable and as a line manager, which gives him a good insight into the legal and practical problems confronting public servants.